mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 provide a reasonable estimate.

 So what are the results?
-The probability that a streak will be 27 games or longer is 0.019%.
-33 games or longer is 0.0028%.
-That's pretty unlikely.
+The probability that a streak will be 27 games or longer is 0.019% (or 190 times per million attempts).
+33 games or longer is 0.0028%. (or 28 times per million attempts).
+There are on average 529 win streaks per season.
+That means there's a 9.6% chance that any season will have a 27 game win streak or more.
+And there's a 1.5% chance that any season will have a 33 game win streak or longer.

+In summary, the Heat's (and even more so the Laker's) streak was pretty unlikely.
+Pretty unlikely indeed.